-Cryogens are loosely defined as gases which liquefy at or below 120°K under standard pressure (760 Torr).1 Cryogens are used for applications including cryopreservation, superconductivity and superfluidity.
-All of these applications share a need for temperatures under the previously mentioned 120°K temperature at standard pressure (760 Torr)
+Cryogens are loosely defined as substances which liquefy at or below 120 K under standard pressure (760 Torr).1 Cryogens are used for applications including cryopreservation, rocket propulsion, and medical imaging.
+All of these applications share a need for temperatures under the previously mentioned 120 K temperature at standard pressure (760 Torr)

 Liquid Nitrogen is a commonly used cryogen which is near the upper end of the cryogen temperature spectrum.
-Helium is perhaps the most well-known of cryogens, renowned for its proximity to absolute 0 (0 degrees Kelvin – Helium is typically 3-4 °K, depending on isotope and pressure).2
+Helium is perhaps the most well-known of cryogens, renowned for its proximity to absolute 0 (0 kelvin – Helium is typically 3-4 K, depending on isotope and pressure).2

 Table 1: Table showing the equilibrium temperatures at low, medium and high pressures for common Cryogens